Skip to content

 Pool Configuration

-Pool sizes are configurable per route via min-pool-size and max-pool-size properties:
+Pool sizes are configurable per route via pool.* properties:

 Setting Default Configurable Rationale